Colombia | Finca Santa Maria

 Item is in stock Only 0 left in stock Item is out of stock Item is unavailable

-This lively light-medium roast opens with aromas of apple, marzipan, and milk chocolate.
-Notes of blood orange and cocoa powder accompany juicy kiwi acidity in the cup, with lemon iced tea and sandalwood in the finish.
+This round light roast opens with aromas of candied almond and chocolate orange.
+Notes of marzipan, red apple, and a touch of rhubarb accompany green grape acidity in the cup, with honey and oolong tea lingering in the finish.

 Producer: Armando Benavides Portilla